RaqManzano/hpc-intro/materials/02-ssh.md

 Most of the work you will be doing on a HPC is editing script files.
 These may be scripts that you are developing to do a particular analysis or simulation, for example (in _Python_, _R_, _Julia_, etc.).
-But also - and more relevant for this course - you will be writing **shell scripts** containing the commands that you want to be executed on the compute nodes.
+But also you will be writing **shell scripts** containing the commands that you want to be executed on the compute nodes.

 There are several possibilities to edit text files on a remote server.
 A simple one is to use the program _Nano_ directly from the terminal.
 This is a simple text editor available on most linux distributions, and what we will use in this course.

-Although _Nano_ is readily available and easy to use, it offers limited functionality and is not as user friendly as a full-featured text editor.
-Therefore, we also include a bonus section below introducing _Visual Studio Code_ (_VS Code_ for short), which is an open-source software with a wide range of functionality and several extensions, including one for working on remote servers.

-### Nano

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/97/GNU-Nano-Logo.png" alt="Nano text editor logo" style="float:right;width:20%">